minutix/FlipStacks/README.md

+> [!WARNING]
+> This repository has been moved to a new owner.
+Please change your git remotes accordingly!

 # FlipStacks
 FlipStacks is a new flashcard app for iPhone, iPad and Mac[^1].
 It's built with pure SwiftUI and SwiftData, so it runs blazingly fast and has easy to read code.
 The code is licensed under MPL2.0, the same license used for [HappyWork](https://github.com/libewa/hausaufgaben), so feel free to improve it.